EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 ├── private
 │   └── 1
 │       ├── CURRENT
-│       └── MANIFEST-000008
+│       ├── MANIFEST-000008
+|       └── OPTIONS-000009
 └── shared_checksum
     └── 000007_1498774076_590.sst
 ```

 `LATEST_BACKUP` is a file containing the highest backup ID.
 In our example above, it contains "1".
+It was used to for getting latest backup number, but no longer needed since there're easier ways to get the number from META.
+The file will be removed in the future.

 `meta` directory contains a "meta-file" describing each backup, where its name is the backup ID.
 For example, a meta-file contains a listing of all files belonging to that backup.
 The format is described fully in the implementation file (`utilities/backupable/backupable_db.cc`).

-`private` directory always contains non-SST files (current, manifest, and WALs).
+`private` directory always contains non-SST files (options, current, manifest, and WALs).
 In case `Options::share_table_files` is unset, it also contains the SST files.

 `shared` directory (not shown) contains SST files when `Options::share_table_files` is set and `Options::share_files_with_checksum` is unset.
 In this directory, files are named using only by their name in the original DB.
 So, it should only be used to backup a single RocksDB instance; otherwise, filenames can conflict.